dtrukr/revealapp_injected/README.md

-# revealapp_injected
+# Reveal Injected
-Injecting Reveal with MobileSubstrate
+Injecting RevealApp with MobileSubstrate

 Reveal (http://revealapp.com) is a cool prototyping tool allowing you to perform runtime inspection of an iOS application.
 Reveal is primarily intended to be a tool used in your own apps.
 Want to learn how other apps are built?
 Just inject Reveal's library into 3rd party apps and explore.